lfn-cnti/bestpractices/events/LF-Cloud-Native-Networking-Program-Alignment-Workshop.md

 - More coherence and focus on c-n transformation would be beneficial instead of fit to all initiatives
 - It should not be a "resource" under LFN, but something what is a valid LFN construct like a project
 - Do we envision this governed as a project?
 It needs governance
-- TOC? to streamline NorthStar goals and enabling coordination of workgroup(s)
+- TOC? to streamline north star goals and enabling coordination of workgroup(s)
 - Seems vague and disconnected which leads to accountability problems
 - Should the effort report metrics or accountability up to LFN board